 If we've learned anything from IKEA hacks, it's that updating hardware can instantly elevate an inexpensive cabinet or nightstand.
 Celebrity designer Lisa Adams of LA Closet Design says it's an easy way to get an A-lister look without spending big.

 The Fix: The best approach is to start with an empty space.
-"Gather all the accessories together and take them out of the room," says Teich.
-Then, "look at the room with fresh eyes and select the spots that accessories will make the most impact and will set the tone for the finished space."
+"Gather all the accessories together and take them out of the room," says Teich, and then "look at the room with fresh eyes and select the spots that accessories will make the most impact and will set the tone for the finished space."
 Arrange accessories in sets of uneven numbers, clump small items on trays, and incorporate "metal or mirrored finished to create interest in your vignettes," she says.

-Granted, Adams's best-known clients, like Tyra Banks and Brad Goreski, have luxe-looking homes thanks to their budget, but she says there is a way to elevate any closet: Change the hangers.
+Granted, Adams's best-known clients, such as Tyra Banks and Brad Goreski, have luxe-looking homes thanks to their budget, but she says there is a way to elevate any closet: Change the hangers.
 Mismatched hangers or leftover wire pieces from the laundromat cheapen a bedroom.

 The Fix: It's time to toss the jumble of plastic and wire hangers.
 "Replace all hangers so that you have a consistent style and color," she says.
 Adams also recommends choosing a different color or style of hangers for the top and bottom of the closet, to organize the space.